robclu/ParHaplo/README.md

-# ParHaplo
+# paraHaplo
-ParHaplo is an implementation of parallel individual haplotyping assembly.
+paraHaplo is an implementation of the parallel individual haplotyping assembly problem.

 #Description